Publications

 Public, private, and not-for-profit organizations find advanced technology and product development projects challenging to manage due to the time and budget pressures, and turn to their development partners and suppliers to address their development needs.
 We study how dynamic development contests with enriched rank-based incentives and carefully-tailored information design can help these organizations leverage their suppliers for their development projects while seeking to minimize project lead time by stimulating competition among them.
 We find that an organization using dynamically-adjusted flexible rewards can achieve the minimum expected project lead time at a significantly lower cost than a fixed-reward policy.
 Importantly, the derived flexible-reward policy pays the minimum expected reward (i.e., achieves the first best).
 We further examine the case where the organization may not have sufficient budget to offer a reward that attains the minimum expected lead time.
 In this case, the organization uses the whole reward budget and supplements it with strategic information disclosure.
 Specifically, we derive an optimal information disclosure policy whereby any change in the state of competition is disclosed immediately with some probability that is weakly increasing over time.
 Our results indicate that dynamic rewards and strategic information disclosure are powerful tools to help organizations fulfill their development needs swiftly and cost effectively.

-Problem definition: Consumer cooperatives are consumer-owned and managed enterprises that aim to achieve buyer power and maximize their members' welfare.
-Recently, several cooperatives in major economies, such as the United Kingdom (UK) and Italy, have merged to increase their buyer power and achieve better prices for their members.
-We seek to understand how these mergers affect strategic interactions among supply chain players, market outcomes, and consumer welfare.
+Problem definition: Consumer cooperatives are consumer-owned and managed enterprises that aim to achieve buyer power and maximize their members’ welfare.
+Recently, several cooperatives in major economies, such as the United Kingdom (UK), Italy, and Switzerland, have merged to increase their buyer power and provide lower prices for their members.
+We seek to understand how these mergers affect market outcomes and consumer welfare.
 Methodology/results: We build a game-theoretic model of a two-tier supply chain where multiple consumer cooperatives procure a product from a market on behalf of their member consumers.
 Multiple suppliers produce for this market and can increase their supply by incurring a scale-up cost.
-We show that mergers of cooperatives reduce the market price, as intended.
-This enables consumers to allocate more of their income to purchasing other goods.
-However, the lower price also induces suppliers to reduce their production quantities, thereby causing each consumer to receive less of the supplied product.
-We find that this underproduction is even more pronounced in industries with low production scale-up costs.
-Due to this tradeoff between lower prices and underproduction, mergers of cooperatives make a nuanced impact on consumer welfare.
-We show, interestingly, that mergers harm both member and non-member consumers when the pre-merger number of cooperatives or the production scale-up cost is below a certain threshold.
+We show that mergers of cooperatives reduce the wholesale price, as intended.
+This enables consumers to allocate more of their income to purchasing other goods, which improves consumer welfare.
+However, the lower price also induces suppliers to reduce their production quantities, thereby causing each consumer to receive less of the supplied product, which reduces consumer welfare.
+We find that this underproduction is even more pronounced in industries with low scale-up costs.
+Thus, we show that mergers harm all consumers when the pre-merger number of cooperatives or the production scale-up cost is below a certain threshold.
 Otherwise, mergers benefit all consumers.
-We expand our results by considering horizontal and vertical differentiation among cooperatives and show that our main results are robust and that more differentiation increases the benefit of mergers.
-Managerial implications: Mergers of cooperatives make a nuanced impact on consumer welfare due to their effects on prices and production incentives.
-Policymakers should maintain healthy competition among cooperatives to maximize consumer benefits, especially in markets with low production scale-up costs.
+We expand our results by considering horizontally and vertically differentiated cooperatives and show that our main results are robust.
+We also show that greater differentiation among cooperatives increases the benefit of mergers.
+Managerial implications: Mergers of cooperatives make a nuanced impact on consumer welfare due to their effect on wholesale prices and production incentives.
+Policymakers should maintain healthy competition among cooperatives to maximize consumer welfare, especially in markets with low production scale-up costs.

 Final preparation for submission.